hyphacoop/streamplace/js/docs/src/content/docs/lex-reference/default/place-stream-default-metadata.md

         "broadcastExpiry": {
           "type": "string",
           "format": "datetime",
-          "description": "When rebroadcast permissions expire (ISO 8601 format).
+          "description": "When rebroadcast permissions expire.
 If not specified, there is no expiration on rebroadcast permission."
         }
       }
     },